 \begin{example} For a logic $L$, let $\un{L}$ be the expansion of $L$ with the universal modality \cite{GorankoPassy1992}.

 It is known that

-One direction is trivial: $L$ is a fragment of $\un{L}$.
-The other direction is also simple; we provide a syntactic and a semantic argument for it.
+The `only if' direction is trivial: $L$ is a fragment of $\un{L}$.
+The `if' direction is also simple; we provide a syntactic and a semantic argument for it.

-The syntactic argument follows from a well-known fact that every formula in $\un{L}$ is equivalent to a Boolean combination of formulas over the alphabet of $L$, where the universal modality can only appear once at the beginning of the formula \cite[Section 3.2]{GorankoPassy1992}; then one can use a well-known fact about local tabularity of the logic $\LS{5}$ of universal relations \cite{scroggs1951extensions}.
+The syntactic argument follows from a well-known fact that every formula in $\un{L}$ is equivalent to a Boolean combination of formulas, where the universal modality can only appear once at the beginning of the formula \cite[Section 3.2]{GorankoPassy1992}; then one can use a well-known fact about local tabularity of the logic $\LS{5}$ of universal relations.